 Cited references included in the list of results of a cited reference search are of two types:

 1. Articles which are represented by full records in the Web of Science database.
 These display in blue and have a <View Record> link.

 2. Articles in journals not indexed by the Web of Science and all books display in black and have no links to full records.

 Junior authors of articles of type 1 are searched and will be included in the results of cited reference searches.
 Junior authors of articles of type 2 will not be searched and are invisible in the Web of Science.

 Related Record Searches

 Each record carries a button labeled <Find Related Records>.
 Hitting this button will retrieve articles which have citations in their bibliographies in common with the record you have.
 These are displayed with articles with the most overlap in their bibliographies at the top.
 Presumably, articles which share many bibliographic citations are similar.
 The cited reference and related reference searches are especially useful in cases where you have no useful keywords but do have a relevant article.

-The Advanced Search feature allows Boolean combination of result sets.
-You may combine results of General and Cited Reference searches.
-For example, you can find those papers citing R. A. Fisher's Genetical Theory of Natural Selection which have the term "sex ratio" in their titles, or papers citing T. S. Kuhn's Structure of Scientific Revolutions appearing in the American Journal of Psychology.
+The Search History papers citing R. A. Fisher's Genetical Theory of Natural Selection which have the term "sex ratio" in their titles, or papers citing T. S. Kuhn's Structure of Scientific Revolutions appearing in the American Journal of Psychology.